 The Johns Hopkins Division of Rheumatology is grounded in the idea that patients hold the answers to understanding complex rheumatic diseases.
 Our Division and its clinical and research structure enable translational investigation across the spectrum of rheumatic diseases.
-Each of our specialty centers in Arthritis (Rheumatoid Arthritis and Spondyloarthritis), Lupus, Scleroderma, Vasculitis, Myositis, Sjogren’s syndrome, and Gout combines clinical expertise and multidisciplinary clinical care with ongoing collection of clinical data, and biological specimens from patients seen in the clinical practices.
-This has been a successful model to allow physician-scientists and researchers to conduct translational investigation both within each specialty area, and importantly across diseases.
+Each of our specialty centers in Arthritis (Rheumatoid Arthritis, Psoriatic Arthritis, and Spondyloarthritis), Lupus, Scleroderma, Vasculitis, Myositis, Sjögren’s syndrome, and Lyme Disease combines clinical expertise and multidisciplinary clinical care with ongoing collection of clinical data and biological specimens from patients seen in the clinical practices.
+This successful model allows physician-scientists and researchers to conduct translational investigation within each specialty area, and across diseases.

 The primary objectives of the RDRCC are to facilitate translational research across the spectrum of inflammatory rheumatic diseases by:

 - Providing centralized and coordinated facilities, personnel, and processes to enable the simultaneous collection of an array of clinical data and biospecimens,